sarphiv/dtu-02476-ml-ops/reports/README.md

 > *experiments.*
 > Answer:

-We have modified the cookiecutter template to have a `src`-based structure instead.
-This is to separate our source code from the other folders in our project for both clarity and to avoid naming conflicts.
-We also have two different modules in our project: the ML backend, and the website frontend, which this structure helps to highlight.
+We have modified the cookiecutter template towards a `src`-based structure.
+This clearly separates our source code from the rest of our project.
+Furthermore, it avoids naming conflicts, and highlights the fact that we also have two different modules in our project: the ML backend, and the website frontend.

-[do we expplain our use of devcontainers? - this should probably be done in question 4] We have added a `.devcontainer` folder for our devcontainer specification to ensure that we all work in the same environment.
-We have added a `cloudbuilds` folder for integration with GCP cloud builds.
-We have not used the `docs` and `notebooks` directories, nor the `Makefile`, so these have all been removed.
+We have added a `.devcontainer` folder for our devcontainer specification.
+We have added a `cloudbuilds` folder for integration with GCP cloud builds. `docs` and `notebooks` directories have been removed along with the `Makefile`, as these are not used.
 Our `pyproject.toml` has been modified appropriately to enable installation of our project.

 Our tests are placed in their associated modules in a `tests` folder.
 This is to avoid having to duplicate and maintain the source code structure in a separate `tests` folder in the project root directory.
-PyTest supports this structure with minimal changes to the `pyproject.toml` file.
+This required minimal changes to the `pyproject.toml` file.

 Our configuration structure is hierarchical in that our global and default configurations are described first, and then subsettings set by config files in directories further down.
 In our case, we have different configurations depending upon what model type is currently used (ResNet18 vs. Simple MLP).